moderndatacompany/dataos.info/docs/learn_new/dp_foundations1_learn_track/data_source_connectivity/setting_up_depots/index.md

 By setting up Depots, you can securely connect to these systems and enable data access for exploration, workflows, and data product creation—right within DataOS.

-  > We'll walk through a PostgreSQL example, but the process applies to any JDBC-compatible system like MySQL, MariaDB, or MSSQL Server.
+  > We'll walk through a PostgreSQL Depot creation example, but the process applies to any JDBC-compatible system like MySQL, MariaDB, or MSSQL Server.

 ## Steps to create a Depot for PostgreSQL